Shubham638737/Survival-Shooter/README.md

+# 👻 Nightfall Runner — Web3 Survival Arena

+Nightfall Runner is a fast-paced survival experience where you dodge, weave, and outsmart waves of chaotic toy-like enemies inside a dark, stylized world.
+Built using the power of Unity, the game blends smooth controls, clean visuals, and escalating difficulty with real-time on-chain tracking powered by Somnia.

+Every second of your run — your score, your survival time, and your wallet identity — is streamed automatically to the
+:contentReference[oaicite:0]{index=0},
+making your performance provably fair, tamper-proof, and transparently recorded on the
+:contentReference[oaicite:1]{index=1}.

+This isn’t just gameplay.
+This is **survival with on-chain accountability.**

+---

 ## 🌑 Features

 ### ⚔️ Fluid Survivor Combat
-Tight movement, satisfying hits, and reactive enemy behavior —
+Smooth controls, crisp movement, and reactive enemy behavior brought to life using
-all running on a smooth, responsive environment powered by
-:contentReference[oaicite:0]{index=0}.
+:contentReference[oaicite:2]{index=2}.

-- Dodge-focused movement
+- Dodge-focused action
-- Randomized enemy waves
-- Multiple creature types
+- Multiple enemy archetypes
-- Smooth, intuitive controls
+- Randomized encounters
+- Tight, responsive feel

 ---

 ### ⏱️ Real-Time Playtime Tracking
-**No claim buttons.
-No submissions.**
-Every second you survive is automatically processed through
-:contentReference[oaicite:1]{index=1}.

-This allows:
-- Seamless playtime recording
-- Automatic score streaming
+Your entire session is streamed live through
+:contentReference[oaicite:3]{index=3} — completely automatic.

+- Survival time logged in real time
+- Score synced instantly
-- Wallet-linked session history
+- Wallet-linked session identity
-- Difficulty scaling as the session progresses
+- Difficulty increases as you survive longer

-Your full run becomes an immutable performance log — stored trustlessly.
+Your run becomes an immutable record stored trustlessly on the chain.

 ---

-### 🔗 Powered by Blockchain Transparency
+### 🔗 Blockchain-Backed Transparency
-Integrated directly with the
+By integrating directly with the
-:contentReference[oaicite:2]{index=2} ecosystem,
+:contentReference[oaicite:4]{index=4},
-your gameplay data benefits from:
+every performance benefits from:

 - On-chain validation
 - Anti-cheat verification
 - Tamper-proof score tracking
-- Trustless leaderboard ranking
+- Trustless ranking logic

-No centralized moderation.
+No centralized edits.
-No hidden adjustments.
+No manual submissions.
-Your performance is exactly what the chain records.
+Only provable gameplay.

 ---

 ### 🏆 On-Chain Global Leaderboard
-Compete across the world with a leaderboard that updates the moment your run ends.
+Compete worldwide with a leaderboard that updates the moment your run ends.

-- Ranks based on survival skill
+- Ranks players by survival skill
-- Shows score + playtime
+- Displays score + playtime
-- Wallet-based identity without revealing full address
+- Shortened wallet display for safety
 - Real-time updates powered by
-  :contentReference[oaicite:3]{index=3}

-Blockchain ensures fairness —
-every ranking is permanent, verifiable, and impossible to manipulate.
+  :contentReference[oaicite:5]{index=5}

+Every leaderboard position is permanent and verifiable.

 ---

-### 🧬 Dynamic Difficulty Curve
+### 🧬 Dynamic Difficulty Scaling
-As your playtime increases, so does the challenge:
+As the minutes tick by, the world becomes more hostile:

 - Faster enemies
-- New enemy variants
+- New enemy types
-- Projectile-based units
+- Projectile attackers
 - Random power-ups

-Every minute survived pushes you into deeper chaos.
+Every run feels fresh — every minute pushes you harder.

 ---

 ### 🌐 WebGL-Ready Experience
-Playable instantly in the browser with:
+Playable instantly inside your browser.

 - Wallet auto-detection
 - Smooth WebGL performance
-- Full compatibility with the
+- Full support for the
-  :contentReference[oaicite:4]{index=4} ecosystem
+  :contentReference[oaicite:6]{index=6} ecosystem

-Just press play — your entire session becomes part of your on-chain journey.
+Just click Play — your entire journey becomes part of your on-chain legacy.